Tiberiu997/Manual-Testing-Project/README.md

 WHERE(BonusPerformanta>100.00 and Salariu<2500)
 OR (BonusPerformanta<150.00 and Salariu <2500);
 ```
-* Calculation of the average salary of employees
+* Calculation of the average salary of employees.
 ``` sql
 SELECT AVG(Salariu)
 FROM Angajati;